Sh4yna/Neural-Network-Classification/README.md

-This project implements the basic principles of neural networks, beginning with the implementation of a binary adder from scratch using fundamental Python libraries
+This project implements the basic principles of neural networks, beginning with the implementation of a binary adder from scratch using fundamental Python libraries.

+Then it progresses to a high level application of applying the TensorFlow framework to train and evaluate a model on the MNIST handwritten digit classification task.